cross2012/cross2012.github.io/_pages/about.md

 In 2018, I joined SSI and worked on energy-efficient high-speed SerDes transceiver and WiFi/BT combo transceiver.
 I also received the IEEE Solid-State Circuits Society (SSCS) Pre-doctoral Achievement Award in 2017

 My current research area focuses on integrated circuit design from RF to mmWave and THz, including clock generation and transceiver techniques.

 I'm currently looking for highly-motivated PhD students.
-Please send your CV (include your ranking, awards and publications) and transcripts to my email address zhuangah@connect.ust.hk or zqhuang@ust.hk if you are interested.
+Please send your CV (include your ranking, awards and publications) and transcripts to my email zhuangah@connect.ust.hk or zqhuang@ust.hk if you are interested.

+The interview will be mainly based on RF Microelectronics, digital and analog integrated circuit.
+A research proposal similar to a Review paper (such as "Terahertz Integrated Circuits and Systems for High-Speed Wireless Communications: Challenges and Design Perspectives") is also required.